riteish-B/aspataal/dailyLog.md

 - Monorepo which consists of both the server and client application
 - Server written in Go
 - Client written using React

+### Day 2

+- Setup React Application using React Router, TailwindCss, and NextUI
+- Basic UI to search for a patient
+- Ability to view details about a patient